jordypereira/graphql_learning_process/docs/README.md

 # New Technology: GraphQL

-> Voor school moet ik een nieuwe technologie leren en dit documenteren.
-Hier volgt mijn verhaal hoe dat ik GraphQL begin te leren.
+> For school I have to learn and document a new technology.
+Here's my story how I started to learn GraphQL.

-_5 oktober 2018_
+_5 October 2018_

 ## Ben Awad

-[Ben Awad](https://www.youtube.com/user/99baddawg) is een jonge developer dat YouTube filmpjes maakt.
+[Ben Awad](https://www.youtube.com/user/99baddawg) is a young developer and YouTube content creator.
-Zijn stack is React, React Native, GraphQL, Typescript, Node.js, PostgreSQL en Python.
-Ik kijk nu al een tijdje zijn filmpjes en heb hem via een reddit thread ontdekt op [/r/webdev](https://www.reddit.com/r/webdev/).
+His stack is React, React Native, GraphQL, Typescript, Node.js, PostgreSQL en Python.
+I've been watching his channel for a while now and discovered him on the reddit subreddit [/r/webdev](https://www.reddit.com/r/webdev/).

-## Een featherjs + graphql Tutorial
+## A featherjs + graphql Tutorial

-Vandaag ga ik beginnen aan een van zijn GraphQL tutorials, waar ik met hem mee kan volgen en coden.
-Namelijk [GraphQL tutorials](https://www.youtube.com/watch?v=6Jw629xrkF8&list=PLN3n1USn4xlnd-eR3bEZvIr04yoiSRnUl), dat uit 35 filmpjes bestaat en waarvan het eerste filmpje dateert van 3 januari 2017.
+Today I'll be starting one of his GraphQL tutorials, where I can code along with him.
+I'll be watching [GraphQL tutorials](https://www.youtube.com/watch?v=6Jw629xrkF8&list=PLN3n1USn4xlnd-eR3bEZvIr04yoiSRnUl), that consists of 35 videos.
+The first video was made in 3 January 2017.

-Mijn ervaring van de eerste tutorial kan je in detail bekijken op [episode 1](./Ben_Awad/GraphQL_Tutorials/episode1.md)
+You can read in detail how I went through the first [episode](./Ben_Awad/GraphQL_Tutorials/episode1.md)

-Ik kreeg het project niet meteen aan de slag.
-De babel versie dat hij gebruikt is al outdated en helemaal veranderd.
-Ik heb dit in [de documentatie](https://babeljs.io/docs/en/usage) opgezocht en het is uiteindelijk gelukt met babel lokaal in het project te installeren en npx te gebruiken als CLI.
+Setting up the project didn't go as smooth as I had hoped.
+The Babel that he used was oudated and the commands weere completly different.
+So I just googled babeljs and started reading [the documentation](https://babeljs.io/docs/en/usage).
+Eventually I got babel working by installing it locally in the project and using `npx babel-node` as the cli command.

-Hij maakt gebruik van [featherJS](https://docs.feathersjs.com/) en [apollo-server](https://www.apollographql.com/).
-Beide zijn ook enorm veranderd, dus dat wou ook niet meteen lukken.
-Zover mijn eerste project.
+For this project he will use [featherJS](https://docs.feathersjs.com/) and [apollo-server](https://www.apollographql.com/).
+These have also changed quite a bit, so my setup just didn't want to work.
+So far my first project.

 ## GraphQL Typescript Server Boilerplate

-Ik heb veel bijgeleerd over babel en wat gelezen over featherjs en apollo-server, maar ik ga toch een andere tutorial kiezen om mee te beginnen. namelijk [GraphQL Typescript Server Boilerplate](https://www.youtube.com/watch?v=2eWIr6bbons&list=PLN3n1USn4xlky9uj6wOhfsPez7KZOqm2V).
-Deze is redelijk recent van 23 april 2018.
-Deze tutorial ziet veel meer dan enkel GraphQL, zoals TypeScript en testing.
+I have learned a lot about Babel and read a bit about featherjs and apollo-server, but I have decided to choose an other project to start out with.
+[GraphQL Typescript Server Boilerplate](https://www.youtube.com/watch?v=2eWIr6bbons&list=PLN3n1USn4xlky9uj6wOhfsPez7KZOqm2V) is the one I'll be trying.
+This one first released in 23 April 2018.
+Here we'll be exploring GraphQL, TypeScript and testing.
+I'm excited.

-- In de [Project Setup](./Ben_Awad/GraphQL_Typescript_Server/episode0.md) installeren we de stack.
-We gaan met GraphQL Yoga, TypeOrm en Typescript werken.
-De installatie loopt heel vlot en ik krijg mijn eerste graphql query terug.
+- In the [Project Setup](./Ben_Awad/GraphQL_Typescript_Server/episode0.md) we install the stack.
+We'll be using GraphQL Yoga, TypeOrm and Typescript.
+The installation is very easy and I already executed my first graphql query.

-- [Een entity maken](./Ben_Awad/GraphQL_Typescript_Server/episode1.md) is niet te moeilijk, maar typescript maps snap ik nog niet helemaal.
-Misschien dat ik eerst eens iets over typescript ga bekijken vooraleer ik verder ga met de volgende episode.
+- [Creating an entity](./Ben_Awad/GraphQL_Typescript_Server/episode1.md) isn't very difficult, but I have trouble keeping up with TypeScript.
+Now I know I should be focussing on GraphQL, but maybe I'll watch a short introduction to TypeScript.

 ## Resources